AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/carousel-banners.md

         * If you are not an Experience Manager Sites <!-- or Ecommerce --> customer:

             * Define variables.
 See [Identifying hotspot variables](#identifying-hotspot-and-image-map-variables).
             * Then, manually enter the SKU value.
 In the SKU Value text field, type the product's SKU (Stock Keeping Unit), which is a unique identifier for each distinct product or service that you offer.
-The entered SKU value automatically populates the variable portion of the Quick view template so that the system knows to associate the tapped hotspot with a particular SKU's Quick view.
+The entered SKU value automatically populates the variable portion of the Quick view template.
+The system now knows to associate the tapped hotspot with a particular SKU's Quick view.
             * (Optional) If there are other variables within the Quick view that you must use to further identify a product, tap **[!UICONTROL Add Generic Variable]**.
 In the text field, specify an extra variable.
 For example, category=Mens is an added variable.

             * See [Working with Selectors](/help/assets/dynamic-media/working-with-selectors.md) for more information.